F.E.A.R. 2: Project Origin: Reborn

 Reborn begins with Paxton Fettel speaking about his prediction of a coming war from the original game; "The war has begun just as I dreamed it would, just as I foresaw.
 Dreams are all I have now, dreams of death, of blood and fire.
 Of her.
 The time has come to awaken; to be...reborn."

-The game is set concurrently to Project Origin.
+The game is set concurrently with Project Origin.
 As Becket and his squad mates are tracking down Snake Fist at Wade Elementary, in a different part of Fairport, ATC Security has launched an attack against Replica Command Post Sigma, and additional Replicas have been called in.
 The game begins with the Replica designated Foxtrot 813 dropping to a location near the command post and taking control of an EPA.
-He fights his way through ATC forces but no sooner has his mission begun when he starts to have problems with his radio feed and video display.
+He fights his way through ATC forces but no sooner has his mission begun than he starts to have problems with his radio feed and video display.
 He eventually makes it to Sigma and tries to correct the problems with his equipment.
 As he ascertains that the interference is originating at the blast site of the Origin facility, he is pulled into a hallucinatory realm by Paxton Fettel, where he is attacked by corrupt Replicas.
 Upon killing them, Fettel tells him, "Do you see?
 You are different from the others.
 They are meaningless now.
 They are ghosts.
 You must set me free."
 When 813 returns to reality, he finds that he has killed his Replica teammates.
 Replica command then issues an order for all Replicas to shoot 813 on sight.

 Guided by Fettel, 813 starts to move through the devastated city towards the blast site, fighting off Replicas throughout his journey.
-In an underground car park, he is attacked by Alma, but manages to escape and continue on, with Fettel continuously in his head (saying such things as "you must feel it all around you.
+In an underground car park, he is attacked by Alma but manages to escape and continue on, with Fettel continuously in his head (saying such things as "you must feel it all around you.
 The promise of things to come" and "they do not understand; they are blind to whom they serve").

-Eventually, 813 reaches the blast site, and proceeds deep under the rubble.
+Eventually, 813 reaches the blast site and proceeds deep under the rubble.
 As he moves, Fettel promises him that they will lead "a mighty army".
 As he nears Fettel's location, Alma again tries to stop him, but he again evades her.
 Eventually, 813 opens a door to find Fettel kneeling in the middle of a room.
 Fettel welcomes him, calling him "my brother".
 As he touches 813, Fettel melts away.
 813 then removes his helmet to reveal Fettel's face, as he gloats "I am...reborn."